thor2002ro/unraid_kernel/Documentation/core-api/xarray.rst

 to store every entry in a range.
 It will set ENOMEM in the xa_state if it cannot allocate memory.

 You can use xas_init_marks() to reset the marks on an entry to their default state.
 This is usually all marks clear, unless the XArray is marked with ``XA_FLAGS_TRACK_FREE``, in which case mark 0 is set and all other marks are clear.
 Replacing one entry with another using xas_store() will not reset the marks on that entry; if you want the marks reset, you should do that explicitly.
+If you know that the marks are initialised, you can use __xas_store() when storing ``NULL``.

 The xas_load() will walk the xa_state as close to the entry as it can.
 If you know the xa_state has already been walked to the